crispy shredded pork

 Instructions

-- Remove large chunks of fat but leave thin strips attached to meat.
-Put all meat and removed fat pieces into a large pot or skillet with high sides.
+- Remove large chunks of fat and reserve, but leave thin strips attached to the meat.
+Put all the meat and the removed fat pieces into a large pot or skillet with high sides.

-- Add all the ingredients except for brandy, and let it come to a boil.
+- Add all the ingredients except the brandy, stir, and let it come to a boil.

-- Turn it down to a simmer, cover and let pork cook for about 1 hour and 45 minutes.
+- Reduce to a simmer, cover, and let the pork cook for about 1 hour and 45 minutes.
 Check occasionally and stir.

-- At the hour point, check to make sure the meat is still partially covered by liquid, add 1/4 cup more water as needed, keeping the water simmering.
+- At the hour point, check to make sure the meat is still partially covered by liquid.
+Add 1/4 cup more water as needed, keeping the water at a simmer.

-- When the meat has gone the duration of time, remove the lid, turn up the heat, and boil the liquid down by half.
-This will take 10 minutes or so.
+- When the meat has been cooking for an additional 45 minutes, remove the lid, increase the heat, and boil the liquid down by half.
+This will take approximately 10 minutes.

-- When the meat has been reduced by half, add the brandy if you are using and continue to cook meat while liquid evaporates.
-If you are skipping the brandy just continue cooking the liquid down, the meat will start to brown and crisp.
+- When the meat liquid has been reduced by half, add the brandy (if using) and continue to cook the meat while the liquid evaporates.
+If you are skipping the brandy, continue cooking the liquid down; the meat will start to brown and crisp.
 Toss and turn the chunks, scraping up the browned bits as you can.
 Control the heat as needed.

-- When the liquid has almost disappeared and meat has crispy edges, take it off the heat.
+- When the liquid has almost evaporated and the meat has crispy edges, take it off the heat.

 - Discard any remaining pieces of fat.